 This will also help meet the need for more local homes.
 Our plans include over 500 new homes - more than half of the developments will be affordable housing, and a new community space.
 These new homes will help those on Lambeth Council’s social waiting lists.

-The redeveloped New Douglas Bennett House will house most of the Lambeth Hospital wards and services, following extensive consultations with staff, commissioners and local people.
-CAMHS inpatient and outpatient services will move into the new Pears Maudsley Centre for Children and Young People.
-Both buildings will provide better purpose-designed facilities for patients' care and recovery and for our staff.
+The redeveloped New Douglas Bennett House will house most of the Lambeth Hospital wards and services, following extensive consultations with staff, commissioners, and local people.
+The building will provide better purpose-designed facilities for patients' care and recovery and for our staff.